 Our experts can help you open a vested benefits account.

-Can I invest the money in my vested benefits account in securities?
+Can I invest my vested benefits in securities?

 Yes, this is possible.
-The current interest rate is low.
 Investors with a long-term investment horizon may therefore be interested in investing their pension fund assets in a vested benefits account in securities.

 The main advantage of this option is a potentially higher return compared to traditional forms of investment.
 However, this involves an increased risk of market fluctuations.
 To increase your vested benefits effectively, it is advisable to plan an investment horizon of several years.
-Equity investments in particular often do not take full effect until after an investment period of at least three years.
+Equity investments in particular often do not take full effect until after an investment period of several years.

 This type of investment requires careful consideration of the risk and return.
 It is important to find out about the different funds and their risk profiles, and to choose an investment strategy that suits your personal financial goals and risk appetite.

-Are you looking for a vested benefits account with securities?
+Are you looking for a vested benefits custody account with securities?

 We’ll advise you on the advantages and disadvantages.